- Tobias Andermann and Mattias Jakobsson awarded prizes from the The Royal Society of Sciences

 Current Research at our department

 The Department of Organismal Biology is part of the Evolutionary Biology Centre and here you can read more about our research.
-Our research programs are Evolution and Development, Environmental Toxicology, Systematic Biology, Comparative Physiology, and Physiological Botany.
+Our research programs are Evolution and Development, Physiology and Environmental Toxicology, Systematic Biology and Human Evolution.
 The research at the department has a developmental and evolutionary theme including early vertebrate evolution, plant development and innate immune reactions in invertebrates and the phylogeny of these processes.
 The deepest branches in the tree of life are search for using bioinformatics and experimental molecular techniques.
 Research about how chemicals of anthropogenic origin interact with cellular functions and give rise to long-lasting adverse health effects in humans and wildlife is also performed.
-The department further harbors the SciLifeLab Zebrafish Facility.
+The department also has a collaboration with Scilife lab for ancient DNA.
+The Scilifelab ancient DNA facilitity is located here.

 Do you want to become a biologist?